opeolluwa/backend-for-humans/src/module_5/index.md

 # Writing shell scripts

-In [module 4](../module_4/index.md) we explored common shell commands, and manipulated folders and files and directories with the commands amongst other things.
+In [module 4](../module_4/index.md) we explored common shell commands, and manipulated folders and files and directories with these commands among other things.
 This module will build on the previous knowledge from that module.
 You might need to review [module 4](../module_4/index.md) if you're starting with this.